-How does Text Prediction work in Windows 10
+How does Text Prediction work in Windows 11/10?

-Turn on/off Multilingual Text Prediction in Windows 10
+Turn on or off Multilingual Text Prediction

-To turn on or off multilingual Text Prediction support in Windows 10, go to Windows Start menu.
+To turn on or off multilingual Text Prediction support in Windows 10 and Windows 11, go to the Windows Start menu.
 Search for Typing settings and open it.
 Scroll down until you see Multilingual text prediction.
-Click to toggle on Show text predictions based on the recognized languages you’re typing in.
+Click to toggle on “Show text predictions based on the recognized languages you’re typing in“.

 - Text Prediction can save you a lot of time and effort, especially if you’re someone who types a lot.
 By suggesting words as you type, it can help you avoid typos and other mistakes that can slow you down.